-We have audited the financial report of Finance Corporation Limited and its subsidiary company (the Group), which comprises the statement of financial position as at 31 December 2022, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes to the financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial report of Finance Corporation Limited (the Company) and its subsidiary company (the Group), which comprises:

+- a) The Group consolidated and Company statements of financial position as at 31 December 2023, - b) The Group consolidated and Company statements of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, - c) Notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial report of the Group is in accordance with the Companies Act 1997, including:
+In our opinion, the accompanying consolidated financial report of the Group is in accordance with the Companies Act 1997, including:

-- a) giving a true and fair view of the Group's financial position as at 31 December 2022 and of its financial performance for the year ended on that date; and - b) complying with International Financial Reporting Standards.
+- a) giving a true and fair view of the Group consolidated and the Company's financial position as at 31 December 2023 and of its consolidated financial performance for the year ended on that date; and - b) complying with International Financial Reporting Standards.